Mercator projection: Generalization to the ellipsoid

-The scale factor is unity on the equator, as it must be since the cylinder is tangential to the ellipsoid at the equator.
+The scale factor k is unity on the equator, as it must be since the cylinder is tangential to the ellipsoid at the equator.
 The ellipsoidal correction of the scale factor increases with latitude but it is never greater than e2, a correction of less than 1%.
-(The value of e2 is about 0.006 for all reference ellipsoids.)
+The value of e2 is about 0.006 for all reference ellipsoids.
 This is much smaller than the scale inaccuracy, except very close to the equator.
 Only accurate Mercator projections of regions near the equator will necessitate the ellipsoidal corrections.

 The inverse is solved iteratively, as the isometric latitude is involved.